 Sit down and write out ground rules: use of kitchen, cleaning responsibilities, having friends and family over, TV use after a certain hour, smoking or not, use of shared space, expenses that will be shared or separate, sharing or segregating food.

-You will answer a detailed set of questions that will help match you with potential roommates with a high degree of compatibility, much like dating sites do.
+You can join a service like Silvernest, where you will answer a detailed set of questions that will help match you with potential roommates with a high degree of compatibility, much like dating sites do.
 That set of questions will give you a very good start to your list of rules and requirements.
-Roommates4Boomers is free to join, by the way.
-You pay a fee only when you find a match who you want to contact.

 No matter how uncomfortable, ask your potential roommate to fill out a form giving you permission to run a credit and background check.
 You just never know with people.
 Don’t feel sheepish.
 You have a right to protect your safety, your financial security and your quality of life at all times, especially within the confines of your own home.